Communism and LGBTQ rights: Russia

-The Communist Party of the Russian Federation remains socially conservative on LGBTQ rights, voting in favor of the anti-gay propaganda law and introduced legislation in 2016 to prohibit coming out as LGBT.
+The Communist Party of the Russian Federation remains socially conservative on LGBTQ rights, voting in favor of the anti-gay propaganda law and introducing legislation in 2016 to prohibit coming out as LGBT.

 South Africa

 The Economic Freedom Fighters protested against Uganda's Anti-Homosexuality Act, 2023, warning that President Yoweri Museveni would use it against political opponents.
-However, in July 2023, the party would invite Patrick Lumumba, a Kenyan professor, who spoke out in favor of Uganda's anti-LGBTQ laws to the party's 10-year anniversary celebrations, sparking outrage from members of the LGBTQ community.
+In July 2023, the party would invite Patrick Lumumba, a Kenyan professor, who spoke out in favor of Uganda's anti-LGBTQ laws to the party's 10th anniversary celebrations, sparking outrage from members of the LGBTQ community.

-The Philippines
+Philippines

-The New People's Army, a communist insurgency within the Philippines, has also made several statements supporting equal rights of same-sex couples and gay individuals, performing the first same-sex marriage in the country and officially endorsing such legislation if they were to come to power.
+The New People's Army, a Maoist insurgency within the Philippines, has also made several statements supporting equal rights of same-sex couples and gay individuals, performing the first same-sex marriage in the country and officially endorsing such legislation if they were to come to power.
 They also went further to express their support for same-sex relationships, and gays and lesbians were allowed to serve in their forces before those of the Philippines.